 - Legal use of Family and Medical Leave Act (FMLA)

 This means that you may have a good case for wrongful termination if you were, for example, absent from work to care for a sick family member.

 How S.T.
 Legal Group Can Help with Wrongful Termination

-Our legal experience will stand you in good stead as we protect you from wrongful termination or false claims of such action.
+Our Illinois employment lawyer will stand you in good stead as we protect you from wrongful termination or false claims of such action.
 We will: